search-rug/doc-as-code-single-case-experiment/README.md

 ## Study design

-In the action planning phase of the first cycle of the study, a documentation management approach inspired on the document-as-code philosophy, i.e., managing documentation the same way software source code is managed in modern settings, has been proposed with the following elements:
+In the action planning phase of the first cycle of the study, a documentation management approach inspired on the document-as-code philosophy, i.e., managing documentation the same way software source code is managed in modern settings, has been proposed.
+This first cycle is particularly aimed at exploring the first two of the aforementioned documentation-related issues, and the documentation-managament ones.
+The remaining ones ---language-proficiency related, and the lack of dynamic behavior details--- will be explored in the following cycle based on the findings of this evaulation exercise.
+Given the above, this documentation management approach includes the following elements:

-1. In order to remove dependencies between technical documentation (in this case, ICDs) and propietary authoring software, a machine-readable, text-based markup language is used, making said documents compatible with modern software-centered versioning control systems.
+1. In order to make the technical documentation (in this case, ICDs) compatible with modern software-centered versioning control systems and automation platforms, a machine-readable, text-based markup language for the writing process.

-2. A Continuous-Integration/Continuous-Delivery pipeline, commonly used in a software setting to automate the building and quality assessment of the documents is adopted.
+2. A Continuous-Integration/Continuous-Delivery pipeline, commonly used in a software setting to automate the building and quality assessment of source code, is tailored to the context of technical documentation.
 With this, the organization can define policies for documentation quality enforcement before an ICD is published.

-3. The integration of one or more formalisms for the specification of technical elements of the ICDs (e.g., hardware descriptions) within the document is allowed.
+3. The integration of one or more formalisms for the specification of technical elements wihtin the ICDs (e.g., hardware descriptions) is allowed.
 With this, and a number of automatic transformations applied to them for content or software artifacts generation, the ICDs are expected to become the single-source-of truth during subsystem interface development or maintenance.

 4. A centralized management of the documents created under this document-as-code environment is put into place, so the documents and the dependencies between their different versions (e.g., when an ICD refers to a particular version of the previous one) can be tracked.
 With this, the people whose work depend on these documents can be aware (or notified about) when an update is taking place.